 Of course, many of the remaining 48 Declaration signers who were born in the colonies owned and/or traded slaves, too, along with other Founders.
 And why should anyone be especially surprised?
 All were products of their time.
 Some were honest enough with themselves to recognize the self-evident conflict between slavery on the one hand and the principles of liberty and freedom and equality that they espoused on the other.
 Some weren’t.
 Nor should this observation be the least bit surprising: Where they were born was completely irrelevant.

-And the Open Borders crowd needs to admit that, ethically speaking, there’s no difference on average between foreign-born Americans, native-born Americans, immigrants, and aspiring immigrants either.
+As for the Open Borders crowd in general, it needs to admit that, ethically speaking, in its view there’s no difference on average between foreign-born Americans, native-born Americans, immigrants, and aspiring immigrants either.
 You can throw in refugees and asylum seekers (real and fake) as well.

 Let’s of course by all means continue to have a robust debate on U.S. immigration reform.
 But let’s focus on genuine policy dilemmas, like economic impact, financing the costs, proper assimilation measures, and national security screening, instead of trying to write a morality play.
 Dropping the immigration fake history (and Harris is hardly the first such trafficker in this genre) would be a great place to start.